Chanel 101: The

 The iridescent goatskin version was available in three colors and featured rainbow hardware.
 This rendition of the popular bag was highly coveted, and due to its availability in very limited quantities, it has garnered a premium on the resale market.

-Much like the Classic Flap, the Boy Bag has been made in interesting combinations of exotic materials, including, but not limited to crocodile, python, and stingray.
+Much like the Classic Flap, the Chanel Boy bag has been made in interesting combinations of exotic materials, including, but not limited to crocodile, python, and stingray.
 With these pieces come hefty price tags in comparison to their leather and textile counterparts.
-It should be noted that their materials are also what makes them so special, as Chanel announced in 2018 that they will no longer be producing products with exotic skins.
+It should be noted that their materials are also what makes them so special, as the house of Chanel announced in 2018 that they will no longer be producing products with material made from exotic skins.

 Chanel has not been hesitant to play with the aesthetics of this edgier flap bag.
 Nearly every season, new and interesting versions are released, sometimes ranging into the five-figure range.
 Here are some of our favorites.